bhavikajalli/Graph-Analysis-and-Clustering/README.md

 ```
 python evaluation.py <edge_file> <communities_file>
 ```
 The edge_file is the file containing all the edges in the graph.
-The nodes in each edge are seperated by a comma.
+The nodes in each edge are seperated by a tab.
 If the graph is unweighted, the weight is given as 1.
 ```
-node1,node2,weight
+node1   node2   weight
-node2,node3,weight
+node2   node3   weight
 ```

 The communities_file has all the nodes along with the cluster number that they belong me.
 ```
-node1,1
+node1   1
-node2,1
+node2   1
-node3,2
+node3   2
 ```